CINMPIS DAYS 2026

 • This event offers a special registration fee reserved for members of the SCI (Italian Chemical Society).
 Regular SCI members are required to provide their SCI membership details in the registration form.

-• Silver Registration Fee includes: the conference kit, access to all scientific sessions, coffee breaks, and Thursday’s on-site lunch.
+• Silver Registration Fee includes: the conference kit, access to all scientific sessions, coffee breaks, and Tuesday's on-site lunch.

 Gold SCI members 190 125